Question 1: Is a college degree required for admission?

 The WesternU campus normally closes on major holidays, see the university calendar for more details.

-Students supported on teaching/research assistantships are expected to be in attendance throughout the year, as arranged with their faculty advisor.
+Students are expected to be in attendance throughout the year.Lab work is arranged with faculty advisors.

 A number of WesternU faculty in the different colleges have agreed to mentor MSBS students.
 Students do rotations in several different labs as part of the process of selecting an advisor.